There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 Sumatra’s rainforests house many rare and endangered species.
 Noteworthy animals found there include Tigers, Elephants, Orangutans, Clouded Leopards, Sun Bears, and quite a few others.

-Additionally, the beautiful forests of Sumatra are still home to numerous indigenous, nomadic hunter-gatherer tribes.
+Additionally, the beautiful forests of Sumatra are still home to numerous nomadic rainforest people who hunt and gather.

 Unfortunately, Sumatra’s Rainforest is also among the world’s most endangered forests.
 In fact, it represents the most rapidly deforested area in the history of the planet.
 Some estimates suggest that over half of it has been felled in recent years in the name of creating rubber, paper, and palm oil plantations.